When is my collection day?

 Hazardous Waste should be brought to the OCWMF to be disposed of properly; Check out the Hazourdous Waste page for more information.

 Asbestos can only be accepted under specific guidelines.
 Call the waste management department at 1-800-755-0394 to find out more.

 Pressure Treated Wood

-This material is considered waste as chemicals are used to treat the wood that make the wood hazardous.
-The majority of pressure treated wood is used in outdoor environments and is tinted green.
+This material is considered waste as chemicals are used to treat the wood that make the material impossible to recycle.
+The The majority of pressure treated wood is used in outdoor environments and is tinted green.

 Oversized cardboard is not accepted in our recycling trucks due to space restrictions.
 Oversized cardboard can be brought to the OCWMF free of charge.

 Soil contaminated with petroleum products or chemicals needs to pass Ontario Environmental Regulations to be accepted at the landfill.
 Please call 1-800-755-0394 for program details.

 Practice waste reduction everyday.
 There are many things we can do to reduce the amount of waste we are producing in our daily lives.
 Here are a few ideas to help get you started:

 Find out how you or your community group can “adopt” a section of road to keep clear of litter